Can lawmakers save the collapsing Florida home insurance market?

-Florida’s property insurance crisis continues to worsen, despite recent legislative changes focused on stabilizing the rapidly collapsing home insurance market.
-Many property insurance companies continue to liquidate or no longer write new business in Florida, and many of the remaining carriers are requesting rate increases.
-What’s worse, potential financial strength rating downgrades could cause issues for millions of homeowners.
-Bankrate dug deep into the Florida insurance industry to discover the cause of this problem.
+The Florida home insurance market has spent most of 2022 tumbling toward collapse, but recent legislation just might avert disaster.
+Bankrate dug deep into the Florida insurance industry to discover the cause of the problem and to report on the proposed solutions.
 We can help you understand why the Florida home insurance crisis is happening and your options if you receive a cancellation or nonrenewal notice on your homeowners insurance policy.

-- Florida accounts for only 9% of the country’s home insurance claims but 79% of its home insurance lawsuits, many of them fraudulent.
+- Florida accounts for only 9 percent of the country’s home insurance claims but 79 percent of its home insurance lawsuits, many of them fraudulent.

 - Because of the fraudulent lawsuits and the high overall claim risk in Florida, insurance companies have faced two consecutive years with net underwriting losses over $1 billion.